Broadcasts & Automations Performance

 Date Range Filter

-Selecting it yields several predefined date range options and a two-month calendar, as shown in the following figure.
+The filter displays several predefined date range options and a two-month calendar, as shown in the following figure.

 NOTESelecting the "All" option will display every record from the beginning of time to the current date.
 This option is only available when filtering by Broadcasts or Automations.